 Appearance: beige to brown, oblong, double scored flavor-coated tablets

 (16 mg milbemycin oxime and 40 mg praziquantel)

 MILBEMAX should be stored at room temperature, between 15-25 °C.

-Elanco, Milbemax and the diagonal bar are trademarks owned or licensed by Eli Lilly and Company, its subsidiaries or affiliates.
+Milbemax, Elanco and the diagonal bar logo are trademarks of Elanco or its affiliates.

 |Every effort has been made to ensure the accuracy of the Milbemax Flavor-Coated Tablets for Small Cats and Kittens (4 mg/10 mg) information published above.
 However, it remains the responsibility of the readers to familiarize themselves with the product information contained on the Canadian product label or package insert.|